Abhinav-gupta-123/NALCO-SIH2024-project/README.md

-# NALCO SIH2024: Advanced Industrial Process Optimization Dashboard
+# NALCO SIH2024: Advanced Industrial Optmization Process Overview

 A state-of-the-art industrial dashboard developed for **National Aluminium Company (NALCO)** to predict, analyze, and optimize material properties in the manufacturing process.